aronwolf90/k8s-config/README.md

 - Make it possible to use the same nodes for controllers and workers.

 ## Usage
-Add to your terraform file the following:
+Add to your tofu file the following:
 ```bash
 module "cluster" {
   source = "git::https://gitlab.com/webcloudpower/hetzner_cluster.git?ref=0.8.2"